Signs point to China as top gold importer

 The data being cited for these figures comes from Commerzbank, a German bank, that built the data using findings from Hong Kong's Census and Statistics Department.
 The reason this was done was due to the fact that China does not officially disclose figures on the importation of gold.
-Despite this, investors in the Asian nation are known to value gold assets as a hedge against macro-economic changes; the same as investors do in other nations across the globe today.
+Despite this, investors in the Asian nation are known to value gold assets as a hedge against macroeconomic changes in a similar way as to how investors do in other nations across the globe today.

-A tax on gold in India, on the other hand, while discontinued, still dampened the enthusiasm on gold investors in that country.
+A tax on gold in India on the other hand, while discontinued, still dampened the enthusiasm on gold investors in that country.
 In addition, the rupee is not performing as well as it has in the past, partly due to a slowdown in the Indian economy.
-This lowering of the rupee's buying power makes gold a very expensive purchase, a mere 10 grams costing the equivalent of $536 - a fairly steep price compared with what investors have been used to.
+This lowering of the rupee's buying power makes gold a very expensive purchase, a mere 10 grams costing the equivalent of $536.
+This a fairly steep price compared with what investors have been used to.

 UOB Kay Hian's senior analyst on metals and mining, Helen Lau, was reported as saying, "Inflation [in China] is high and there is a low chance to invest in property and little desire to participate in the stock market.
 But disposable income is rising and people want to protect their wealth."

 As these market forces continue to make themselves felt in the global economy, gold prices are bound to change.
 This could be great news for those looking to get into investing in gold.
 Of course, fluctuations are bound to occur over time, but the prediction does look good for the rest of 2012.